PNW-TechPros/js-natural-lenses/README.md

 ### The `polyfillImmutable` Function

 To avoid introducing a dependency between this library and the "immutable" package, this library does not import from "immutable".
 It does, however, offer support for integrating immutable as the two packages are conceptually related.
 One aspect of that integration is the `lens.ImmutableContainerFactory` class usable with `lens.Factory`.
 And though "immutable" objects share many interface semantics with ES6 container types, they are not identical, and two specific behaviors have to be defined for the container types to work with lenses (both named by `Symbol`s): `lens.at_maybe` and `lens.clone`.
-The first implements the behavior for returning a Maybe monad value for the given key/index, and the second implements cloning with potential modifications of `pop`, `set`, or `spliceOut`.
+The first implements the behavior for returning a Maybe monad value for the given key/index, and the second implements cloning with potential modifications of `set` or `spliceOut`.
 Because the methods are named with `Symbol`s defined by this package, it should be harmless to polyfill any "immutable" container type desired.

 Even if no modified clones are to be created, the `lens.at_maybe` must be defined for immutable container types to participate in lens *getting*, so it may be beneficial to run this function on all "immutable" types that might be present in data to be queried with lenses.